MNGlobalInvest/MN-GLOBAL-INVESTMENT-HOLDINGS/README.md

 - Fast iteration and execution

 ### Phase 2 — Constrained Governance (Only if Earned)
-- Rule-bound parameter adjustments
+- Rule bound parameter adjustments
 - Limited participant input
-- No open-ended DAO governance
+- No open ended DAO governance

-Governance exists to protect system integrity—not to simulate decentralization.
+Governance exists to protect system integrity not to simulate decentralization.

 ---